-The nation’s capital knows how to celebrate, and I’m not just talking about political victories.
-Every October the streets of DC come alive for Halloween, from kid-friendly trick-or-treating at the National Zoo to all-night bar hopping on U Street.
-Here’s a varied list of all of the fun, yet frightful, annual Halloween events in Washington DC.
+Washington DC in the fall knows how to celebrate Halloween in style, beyond just political victories.
+Each October, the streets of the nation’s capital come alive for Halloween Washington DC, offering everything from kid-friendly trick-or-treating at the National Zoo to spirited all-night bar hopping for an open bar on U Street.
+Here’s a diverse list of the exciting and eerie annual Halloween events in and near Washington DC.

 A Literary Pumpkin Walk